-- 2. Select a profile. - 3.
-Select an expiration type: - 4.
-Fixed Duration overrides the scheduled profile for a set period of time, in minutes (or until the manual profile is canceled). - 5.
-Permanent overrides the current and all future profiles until the manual profile is canceled. - 6.
-Click Push to activate the manual profile by broadcasting the settings over the lighting network to the lights. - When you push (or cancel) a manual profile, LightRules displays a progress bar on the dashboard. - 7.
-At any time, to end a manual profile, click the "X" within the Active Profiles widget on the dashboard, and then click OK to confirm.
+- 2. Select a profile.

+- 3. Select an expiration type:

+- Fixed Duration overrides the scheduled profile for a set period of time, in minutes (or until the manual profile is canceled).

+When you push (or cancel) a manual profile, LightRules displays a progress bar on the dashboard.

+5. At any time, to end a manual profile, click the "X" within the Active Profiles widget on the dashboard, and then click OK to confirm.
-Expiration √ Fixed Duration Permanent (until canceled) Duration (min) 60 Push